Online Tensor Inference: Online Statistical Inference for Low-Rank Tensors

-Despite its unbiasedness nature, the tensor estimates $\widehat{\mathcal{T}}^{(t)}$ is not necesssary low-rank, with non-negligible energy spread across its entire spectrum.
-This dramatically increases variability in the estimate, which is undesirable for inferential purposes.
-To remedy this issue, we propose to further project $\widehat{\mathcal{T}}^{(t)}$ onto the low-rank space, leading to the following de-biased estimator
+Despite being unbiased, the tensor estimates $\widehat{\mathcal{T}}^{(t)}$ are not necessarily low-rank, with non-negligible energy spread across the entire spectrum, which increases the variability in the estimates.
+To remedy this issue, we propose to further project $\widehat{\mathcal{T}}^{(t)}$ onto the low-rank space, leading to the following estimator